Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - A backup is pre-bundled with Uranium Fever.
 You can either restore from the backup or re-run the Uranium Fever installer.

 - **Modularity - Can I customize Uranium Fever to my preferences?**
   - Uranium Fever is not inherently modular.
-Due to optimizations, plugin merging, and updates, altered lists are unsupported.
+Due to various complicated optimizations, plugin merges, and custom updates, altered lists are unsupported.

 - **NoDelete - What does [NoDelete] mean?**
   - This tag prevents Wabbajack from modifying the contents of tagged folders during updates.

-- **Notification Size - Why are my notifications so large?**
-  - Notification size is large at the start of a new game but will normalize after reloading.

-- **NPCs - Why aren’t certain NPCs completing quest tasks?**
-  - You may have interrupted their scripted actions.
-Reload a prior save and allow them to complete their tasks.

 - **Optimization - How is Uranium Fever optimized?**
   - We used Cathedral Asset Optimizer and Nvidia Texture Tools to compress textures, downsize to 2k, and generate mipmaps.
 Animations are BSA-packed with BSArchPro, LOD distances are optimized, and priority flags are set to load only necessary items.